-The project proposes the reutilisation and adjustment of existing structural and construction elements combined with selected demolitions, punctual repairs and minimum additions with the intention of utilising the atmospheric, architectural and thermal qualities of the various parts that conform the building.
+The project proposes the re-utilisation and adjustment of existing structures and construction elements combined with selected demolitions, punctual repairs and minimum additions with the intention of utilising the atmospheric, architectural and thermal qualities of the various parts that form the building.

 The project tries to make compatible the optimisation of the thermal envelope and the conservation of the heritage values of the building.
 In order minimise the intervention in the existing timber structures, the existing ventilated lofts are preserved and concealed behind new suspended ceilings including thermal insulation.

-The character of the additions and the use of wood as a main material allows for possible future alterations to the way the building might be used, understanding the intervention as one further stage of the on going process of transformation the building has undergone.
+The character of the additions and the use of wood as the main material allows for possible future alterations to the way the building might be used, understanding the intervention as one further stage of the ongoing process of transformation the building has undergone.